contagon/handbook/handbook/8-elders-quorum.md

 The quorum presidency and ministering brothers teach prospective elders about:

-* The oath and covenant of the priesthood (see [Doctrine and Covenants 84:33–44](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84.33-44?lang=eng#p33)).
+* The oath and covenant of the priesthood (see [Doctrine and Covenants 84:33–44](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84?lang=eng&id=p33-p44#p33)).
-* The duties of an elder, including the duty to minister (see [Doctrine and Covenants 20:38–45](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/20.38-45?lang=eng#p38); [42:44](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42.44?lang=eng#p44); [107:11–12](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.11-12?lang=eng#p11)).
+* The duties of an elder, including the duty to minister (see [Doctrine and Covenants 20:38–45](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/20?lang=eng&id=p38-p45#p38); [42:44](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42?lang=eng&id=p44#p44); [107:11–12](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p11-p12#p11)).
 Prospective elders who are teachers or priests can serve as ministering brothers.
 * The purposes of priesthood ordinances and blessings and how to perform them (see [chapter 18](18-priesthood-ordinances-and-blessings.md)).
 * How men and women work together to accomplish God’s work.

-For information about these topics, see “[Melchizedek Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/melchizedek-priesthood?lang=eng),” “[Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/priesthood?lang=eng),” and “[Women in the Church](https://www.churchofjesuschrist.org/study/manual/gospel-topics/women-in-the-church?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For information about these topics, see “[Melchizedek Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/melchizedek-priesthood?lang=eng),” “[Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/priesthood?lang=eng),” and “[Women in the Church](https://www.churchofjesuschrist.org/study/manual/gospel-topics/women-in-the-church?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).

 This instruction may occur individually or in a class held outside of regular Sunday meetings.